Neural network method to search for long transient gravitational waves: Results

 \subsection{Classification}

 Our goal is to distinguish maps where the signal is present from those where it is absent.
-The training procedure is applied to our classifier, described in Sec. (\ref{subsec:class}), both on maps that were passed through the denoiser (clean maps) and maps that were not passed through the denoiser (noisy maps).
+The training procedure is applied to our classifier, described in Sec. \ref{subsec:class}, both on maps that were passed through the denoiser (clean maps) and maps that were not passed through the denoiser (noisy maps).
 In the latter case, the training of the classifier fails (for an initial amplitude of 2E-23), i.e., the model does not find a set of parameters that minimize the training and validation losses.
 As a consequence, the model does not learn the difference between maps with signals and maps that contain only noise.
 This demonstrates the crucial role of the denoiser in enhancing the chances of detection.
-We thus went on to only classify clean maps, using the F1 score (Eq.~\ref{eq:f1score}) to find the best compromise between the false alarm probability (FAP) and the efficiency (Eff).\\ As discussed in the previous section, a signal can cross multiple maps when its frequency varies very rapidly.
-We define a "positive trigger" to select a GW candidate when at least one map is correctly tagged.
-So, from here on, we will report the efficiency per signal (Eff), defined as the number of positive triggers over the total number of injected signals.
+We thus went on to only classify clean maps, using the F1 score (Eq.~(\ref{eq:f1score})) to find the best compromise between FAP and Eff.

-In Fig. (\ref{fig:eff_FAP}), we show the FAP, Eff and F1 score for different values of the probability threshold of the classifier.
+In Fig. \ref{fig:eff_FAP}, we show the FAP, Eff and F1 score for different values of the probability threshold of the classifier.
 The fuchsia straight line is the value that maximizes the F1 score and corresponds to

 where $\mathrm{FAP}_{1800}$ is the FAP computed for noise-only maps whose frequency range is under 1800 Hz (blue crosses) and $\mathrm{Eff}_{1800}$ is the efficiency computed on signals with $f_0<1800$ (red crosses).
-It is interesting to note that $\mathrm{Eff}_{1800}$ is higher than Eff and decreases slower.~ Indeed, as shown in Fig. (\ref{fig:den_over}), as the frequency increases, it is more difficult to retrieve the signal.
+As we would expect, $\mathrm{Eff}_{1800}$ is higher than Eff and decreases slower.
+Indeed, as shown in Fig. \ref{fig:den_over}, as the frequency increases, it is more difficult to retrieve the signal.
 On the other hand, the FAP is not sensitive to the frequency and does not differ from $\mathrm{FAP}_{1800}$.